 External hard drives - Including portable and desktop devices.

-External hard drives have become one of the best, most convenient devices to store and transfer large amounts of data.
+External hard drives have become one of the most convenient devices to store large amounts of data.
+They are also invaluable for transferring data between two devices.

 The storage capacity of external hard drives has increased dramatically over the past few years.